Separation process

-Separations may be performed on a small scale, as in a laboratory for analytical purposes, or on a large scale, as in a Chemical plant.
+Separations may be performed on a small scale, as in a laboratory for analytical purposes, or on a large scale, as in a chemical plant.

 Complete and incomplete separation

 Some types of separation require complete purification of a certain component.
 An example is the production of aluminum metal from bauxite ore through electrolysis refining.
 In contrast, an incomplete separation process may specify an output to consist of a mixture instead of a single pure component.
 A good example of an incomplete separation technique is oil refining.
 Crude oil occurs naturally as a mixture of various hydrocarbons and impurities.
 The refining process splits this mixture into other, more valuable mixtures such as natural gas, gasoline and chemical feedstocks, none of which are pure substances, but each of which must be separated from the raw crude.

-In both cases of complete and incomplete separation, a series of separations may be necessary to obtain the desired end products.
+In both complete separation and incomplete separation, a series or cascade of separations may be necessary to obtain the desired end products.
 In the case of oil refining, crude is subjected to a long series of individual distillation steps, each of which produces a different product or intermediate.